The cohomology of Deligne-Lusztig varieties for the general linear group: Deligne-Lusztig varieties

 where $X_{\bf M_P}(w)=\prod_{j=1}^r X_{\GL_{i_j}}(w_j)$ and $w=w_1 \cdots w_r$ with $w_j\in S_{i_j}, j=1,\ldots,r.$ \end{prop}

 \begin{proof} See \cite[Prop.
 8.2]{DL}. \end{proof}

-\begin{rk} The same formula holds true with respect to the Zariski closures $\overline{X(w)}$ of elements having not full support, as is the case for Chow groups.
-In particular, the cycle map is an isomorphism for all those elements, as well. \end{rk}
+\begin{rk} The proof in loc.cit. shows that there is an identification of varieties $X(w)=\Ind^G_P\big (X_{\bf M_P}(w)\big).$ Hence we have the same formulas for Chow groups.
+In particular, by using Remark \ref{rk_cox_chow} we see that the cycle map is an isomorphism for all Coxeter elements in Levi-subgroups, as well. \end{rk}

 In the case when we erase some simple reflection in a reduced expression of a Coxeter element, we may deduce from the above results the following consequence.
 Here we abbreviate the partition or decomposition $(k,1,\ldots,1)\in \P$ by $(k,1^{(n-k)})$.
 For any triple of integers $i,k,l\in \mZ$ with $1\leq i\leq n$ and $1\leq k \leq i$, $1\leq l \leq n-i$, we set